Kinso Alternatives 2026

 Live ChatKnowledge BaseWhatsApp

 Kinso is an AI-powered personal messaging tool built by Frank and Jacques Greeff, the brothers behind Realbase (sold to Domain for $180M in 2022, per Australian Financial Review, January 2026).
 The product consolidates personal communications — Gmail, Slack, WhatsApp, LinkedIn, and Instagram — into a single inbox with AI-drafted replies, a morning briefing, goal-based message prioritization, a voice assistant for hands-free interaction, and a contextual assistant that links related conversations across platforms.
-As of April 2026, Kinso is still in closed beta with over 23,000 people on its waitlist (23,808 per kinso.ai, April 2026) and holds a 3.5/5 rating on Trustpilot from 6 reviews.
+As of May 2026, Kinso remains in closed beta with over 23,000 people on its waitlist and holds a 3.5/5 rating on Trustpilot from 6 reviews.
+A Medium profile piece (April 2026) described the product as a "$100M AI Platform" and reported the waitlist exceeding 11,000 at time of writing — a figure that has since doubled.
 The company is based in Sydney, Australia (Kinso Operations Pty Ltd), and has not disclosed pricing or a general availability date.
 According to IBTimes (December 2025), the Greeff brothers built a media presence generating 12 million monthly impressions through a build-in-public content strategy on TikTok and YouTube.

 Converge is a team customer support platform at $49/month flat for up to 15 agents.
 These are different product categories: Kinso is a personal productivity tool that unifies an individual's own messages; Converge is a shared team inbox where multiple agents collaborate on customer conversations across WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, Gmail, email, and an embeddable chat widget with visitor tracking.